openstack/security-doc/security-threat-analysis/source/templates/architecture-page.rst

 Components
 ~~~~~~~~~~

-In the component descriptions that follow, IC means that in a typical
+In the component descriptions that follow, I-C means that in a typical
-deployment,they reside in hosted instances on the cloud, and UC means they are
+deployment, they reside in hosted instances on the cloud, and U-C means they
-likely to be in the under cloud infrastructure.
+are likely to be in the under cloud infrastructure.
+O-C means they are outside
+of the cloud.

-- component-1 (optional product/technology name)[IC or UC]: Describe component
+- component-1 (optional product/technology name)[I-C or U-C]: Describe
+  component
-- component-2 [IC]: Describe component
+- component-2 [I-C]: Describe component
+- component-3 [U-C]: Describe component
-- component-3 [UC]: Describe component
+- component-3 [O-C]: Describe component or service

 For Example:

-- Worker Queue (rabbitmq) [UC]: This queue is used to process new order
+- Worker Queue (rabbitmq) [U-C]: This queue is used to process new order
   requests.
 Other systems involved submit and receive data via this queue.
-- Database (MySQL) [IC or UC]: Open-source sql database to store Barbican state
+- Database (MySQL) [I-C or U-C]: Open-source sql database to store Barbican
-  data related to its managed entities and their metadata.
+  state data related to its managed entities and their metadata.

 Interfaces